-If you’re travelling to the Czech Republic you require valid passport or ID card (for EU members).
+If you’re travelling to the Czech Republic, you require a valid passport or ID card (for EU members).
 EU and EEC citizens do not need a visa for any purpose of visit.
-Czech Republic is now part of Schengen zone.
+The Czech Republic is now part of the Schengen zone.

 The Czech Republic is an EU member state and has an open-border policy with neighbouring EU countries.
-To enter the Czech Republic, even if you have the valid visa, you must have a passport with at least 6 months validity i.e. if you arrive on January 1st, your passport must not expire before June 1st of that year.
-If you have children aged 15 or over they must have their own passport.
+To enter the Czech Republic, even if you have a valid visa, you must have a passport with at least 6 months validity, i.e. if you arrive on January 1st, your passport must not expire before June 1st of that year.
+If you have children aged 15 or over, they must have their own passport.

 At midnight on the 20th of December 2007, the Czech Republic became a member of the so-called Schengen zone.
-The border posts which divided the country from its neighbours are now a thing of the past and travel in Europe just got that bit easier.
-From that date Czech Republic abolished passport checks at its land borders and at international airports for traveller from the Schengen zone.
+The border posts that divided the country from its neighbours are now a thing of the past, and travelling in Europe just got that bit easier.
+From that date, Czech Republic abolished passport checks at its land borders and international airports for traveller from the Schengen zone.

 Passengers arriving from or travelling to countries outside the Schengen zone will go through passport checks at all international airports (Prague-Ruzyně, Brno-Tuřany, Ostrava-Mošnov, Pardubice and Karlovy Vary).

-Citizens of following countries do not need a tourist visa (for all EU Schengen Member States including Czech Republic) up to 90 days within 180 days.
+The following countries do not need a tourist visa (for all EU Schengen Member States, including the Czech Republic) up to 90 days within 180 days.

 - ANTIGUA AND BARBUDA